scaffold-eth/se-2-docs/docs/hooks/useScaffoldEventHistory.md

   eventName: "GreetingChange",
   fromBlock: 31231n,
   watch: true,
-  filters: { premium: true },
+  filters: { greetingSetter: "0x9eB2C4866aAe575bC88d00DE5061d5063a1bb3aF" },
   blockData: true,
   transactionData: true,
   receiptData: true,
 });
 ```

-This example retrieves the historical event logs for the `GreetingChange` event of the `YourContract` smart contract, starting from block number 31231 and filtering events where the premium parameter is true.
+This example retrieves the historical event logs for the `GreetingChange` event of the `YourContract` smart contract, starting from block number 31231 and filtering events where the `greetingSetter` parameter is `0x9eB2C4866aAe575bC88d00DE5061d5063a1bb3aF`.

 ## Configuration